rachel170/tp/docs/DeveloperGuide.md

    1. Prerequisites: Enter a deck using the `enterDeck` Multiple cards in the list.

-   2. Test case: `delete 1`<br>
+   2. Test case: `deleteCard 1`<br>
       Expected: First card is deleted from the list.
 Details of the deleted card shown in the status message.
-Timestamp in the status bar is updated.

-   3. Test case: `delete 0`<br>
+   3. Test case: `deleteCard 0`<br>
       Expected: No card is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `deleteCard`, `deleteCard x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Adding a card